Personalized Privacy Amplification via Importance Sampling: Introduction

 \section{Introduction}

-When deploying machine learning models in practice, two central challenges are the efficient handling of large data sets and the protection of user privacy.
-A common approach to the former challenge is subsampling, \ie, performing demanding computations only on a subset of the data.
-Here, importance sampling can improve the efficiency of subsampling by assigning higher sampling probabilities to data points that are more informative for the task at hand, while still retaining an unbiased estimate.
-For instance, importance sampling is commonly used to construct coresets, that is, subsets whose loss function is provably close to the loss of the full data set, see, \eg, \citet{bachem2018scalable}.
-For the latter challenge, differential privacy \citep{dwork2006a} offers a framework for publishing trained models in a way that respects the individual privacy of every user.
-Differential privacy and subsampling are related via the concept of \emph{privacy amplification by subsampling} \citep{Kasiviswanathan2008,balle2018}, which states that subsampling a data set can amplify the privacy guarantees of a subsequently run differentially private algorithm.
-It forms the theoretical foundation for many practical applications of differential privacy, such as differentially private stochastic gradient descent \citep{bassily2014}. \looseness=-1
+When deploying machine learning models in practice, two central challenges are scalability, \ie, the computationally efficient handling of large data sets, and the protection of user privacy.
+A common approach to the former challenge is subsampling, \ie, performing demanding computations only on a subset of the data, see, \eg, \cite{alain2016variance,katharopoulos2018not}.
+Here, importance sampling is a powerful tool that can reduce the variance of the subsampled estimator.
+It assigns higher sampling probabilities to data points that are more informative for the task at hand while keeping the estimate unbiased.
+For instance, importance sampling is commonly used to construct coresets, that is, subsets whose loss function value is provably close to the loss for the full data set, see, \eg, \citet{bachem2018scalable}.
+For the latter challenge, differential privacy \citep{dwork2006a} offers a framework for publishing trained models in a way that respects the individual privacy of every user. \looseness=-1

-The established privacy amplification by subsampling result has two primary caveats.
-First, it does not account for the dependence of the privacy cost on the data set size.
-Typically, the privacy cost of a mechanism decreases with the size of the data set.
-Therefore, the benefit due to privacy amplification often cancels out with the privacy cost of evaluating the mechanism on a smaller data set (see, \eg, \cite{bassily2014}).
-Second, it is incompatible with importance sampling, because importance sampling weights each data point by the reciprocal of its selection probability.
-This weight affects the privacy guarantees of the mechanism, which is not accounted for in the privacy amplification result.

-In this paper, we generalize the privacy amplification by subsampling result to importance sampling by accounting for the effect of the importance weights on the privacy cost.
-Moreover, we take into account that different data points may have different impacts on the distinguishability of the output of a mechanism.
-Exploiting this structure allows us to derive importance sampling distributions that obtain substantially stronger privacy guarantees than uniform subsampling at the same subsample size.
-We instantiate our theoretical results for the example of $k$-means clustering, where we show experimentally that importance sampling can lead to both stronger privacy and better utility than uniform subsampling at the same subsample size.

-\paragraph{Contributions.} In summary, our key contributions are as follows. (i) We present our general amplification result that quantifies the privacy of an arbitrary mechanism when sub-sampled via Poisson importance sampling with an arbitrary distribution. (ii) We derive the optimal sampling distribution for any arbitrary but fixed mechanism that minimizes the expected sample size subject to a given privacy budget.
-These distributions always outperform uniform sub-sampling. (iii) We apply our results to the problem of differentially private $k$-means.
-There, we compare the privacy-optimal sampling distribution to uniform sampling and coreset-based sampling in terms of efficiency, privacy and accuracy. \looseness=-1